Bioconductor/EuroBioc2018/README.md

    toc_float: true
 ---

-## European Bioconductor Meeting 2018
+## European Bioconductor Developer Meeting 2018

 The 2018 edition of the **European Bioconductor Developer Meeting** will be